karkris41295/Hello-World/README.md

 # Hello-World
-This repository exists only out of sentiment
+This repository purely out of sentiment